Center for Pandemic Vaccines and Therapeutics

 Vaccines are among the most effective tools in the fight against the spread of pathogens.
 In the early phase of a pandemic, therapeutics can mitigate severe courses of a pandemic infectious disease.
 Preparing optimally for future pandemics, the German Federal Ministry of Health (Bundesministerium für Gesundheit, BMG) has established the Center for Pandemic Vaccines and Therapeutics – ZEPAI – at the Paul-Ehrlich-Institut (PEI).
 Professor Dr Isabelle Bekeredjian-Ding has been appointed acting director.
 Her deputy is Dr Joachim Bug, Head of Production.

-Limit pandemic damage by establishing a framework for making pandemic vaccines available within 3-6 months.
+Limit pandemic damage by establishing a framework for making pandemic vaccines available as fast as possible.

 ZEPAI – Fields of Action

 The COVID-19 pandemic has shown that pandemic preparedness and response require coordinated and strategic efforts.
 From the outset, it is crucial to monitor, steer, and proactively support the implementation of such complex processes.

 In order to be prepared and ready to act during future pandemics with respect to personnel, expertise, and technology, ZEPAI establishes an interdisciplinary pool of experts.
 The team will cover the entire spectrum of pandemic-relevant activities, including drug manufacturing, logistics, infectiology, law, communication and public health services.